-Lightfoot, Franklin & White LLC associates Kaitlyn M. Faucett and Bradford J. Hendrickson have been selected to the 2020 Texas Rising Stars list by Super Lawyers.
-Each year, no more than 2.5% of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.
+Lightfoot, Franklin & White LLC associates Kaitlyn M. Faucett and Bradford J. Hendrickson have been selected to the 2021 Texas Rising Stars list by Super Lawyers.
+Each year, no more than 2.5% of the lawyers in the state are selected by the research team to receive this honor.

 Faucett was selected in the Business Litigation practice area category and has been listed as a Rising Star since 2018.
-Hendrickson was recognized in Personal Injury Products: Defense category, his fifth consecutive listing since 2017.
+Hendrickson was recognized in the Personal Injury Products: Defense category, his fifth consecutive listing since 2017.

 Super Lawyers, part of Thomson Reuters, is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
 The annual selections are made using a patented multiphase process that includes a statewide survey of lawyers, an independent research evaluation of candidates and peer reviews by practice area.

 Faucett represents clients in a broad spectrum of business and commercial matters, both in the courtroom and arbitration, as well as through informal dispute resolution practices.
 She manages a diverse caseload spanning traditional business and commercial disputes, as well as employment, premises liability, fiduciary duty, healthcare and personal injury matters.
 Earlier in her career, Faucett served as in-house legal counsel for a boutique oil and gas company.